seabaylea/FoodTrackerBackend-Workshop/README.md

 **Update FoodTracker to call the FoodTrackerServer:**
-In order for FoodTracker iOS application to save the Meal data to the server, calls to the server's REST APIs need to be made.
-This could be done via calls to URLSession, but in order to make it easier to create the correct data objects and API calls, ServerMeal and ServerMealAPI classes are provided.
-These are generated using the IBM Cloud SDK Generator but have already been embedded into the FoodTracker iOS application for this workshop.
+In order for the FoodTracker iOS application to save the meal data to the server, calls to the server's REST APIs need to be made.
+This could be done using `URLSession`, but in order to make it easier to create the correct data objects and API calls, we have provided ServerMeal and ServerMealAPI classes.
+These were generated using the IBM Cloud SDK Generator and have already been embedded into the FoodTracker iOS application for this workshop.

-As a result you only need to uncomment the code that invokes those APIs:
+As a result, you only need to uncomment the code that invokes those APIs:

 1. Open the FoodTracker app project:
 ```